 EXPAND AND UPGRADE student laboratories with more aspects of modern manufacturing techniques to better prepare our undergraduates for a wide range of advanced manufacturing jobs.
 This will improve WSU’s footprint in the US domestic landscape in manufacturing.
 Our fundraising goal is $500,000.

 IMPROVE SYNERGY AND RESEARCH across the School of Mechanical and Material Engineering by hiring a senior faculty member with advanced manufacturing expertise, who will galvanize cross-disciplinary research and educational programs and help drive manufacturing innovation in the region and nation.
-Our fundraising goal for an endowed professorship is $1,500,000.
+Our fundraising goal for a Faculty Chair is $1,500,000.

 We invite you to partner with us to create a program that will be responsive and relevant to your manufacturing workforce and research priorities.

 We are seeking industry leaders and supporters who want to help shape our next-generation manufacturing engineering program, and ensure that WSU’s School of Mechanical and Materials Engineering graduates are among the best prepared in the nation to meet the needs of US advanced manufacturing.